Electro707/ee-parts-database/README.md

 ```

 ## Security:
-As of Rev 0.3, this project uses sqlAlchemy, without directly creating SQL commands like before.
-This should make it more
-secure than previous revisions in terms of arbitrary SQL code issues.
-#### NOTICE: The password for a mySQL user is stored in a json file in plain format.
-Make sure the mySQL account only has permission to the parts' database.
+#### NOTICE: The password for the database server is stored in a json file in plain format.
+Make sure the db account only has permission to the parts' database.

 ## CLI Application
 To start using this application/database, simply launch `e7epd` from the command line.
 Prompts should show up, allowing you to interact with the